maeager/Agilent2Dicom/README.md

 Source: [https://bitbucket.org/mbi-image/agilent2dicom](https://bitbucket.org/mbi-image/agilent2dicom)

-The whole package Agilent2Dicom is at version 1.1.0.
+The whole package Agilent2Dicom is at version 1.3.0.

+The internal FDF script, agilent2dicom.py, is at version 0.7.

-The internal python script agilent2dicom.py is at version 0.6.
+The internal FID script, fid2dicom.py, is at version 0.5.

-The GUI FDF2DicomApp is at version 0.1.
+The console GUI, Agilent2DicomApp, is at version 0.3.

 ## Basic overview ##